-For most organizations, efficiently managing a team of service technicians is one of the most operationally complex tasks.
+For most organizations, efficiently managing a team of service technicians, or field force, is one of the most operationally complex tasks.
 Because it involves so many variables, which until recently had to be logged, monitored, and controlled by human labor, it took a significant amount of time and precision to keep track of all the unpredictable changes that could occur at any time.
 Miscommunications, delays, and incorrect or incomplete information inevitably plagued many companies in these situations, and while electronic databases certainly helped matters, they were still exceedingly prone to human error.

-If not for the massive leaps forward in cloud technology throughout the current decade, FSM solutions as they exist today would not be possible.
-As cloud solutions became more feasible, data storage became cheaper, and mobile devices were engineered to handle more sophisticated software.
+If not for the massive leaps forward in cloud technology throughout the current decade, FSM solutions as they exist today would not have been possible.
+As cloud solutions became more feasible, data storage became cheaper and mobile devices were engineered to handle more sophisticated software.
 It was only a matter of time until it was possible for every field service technician to have constant access to sophisticated FSM technology.
 With management staff in the office now able to instantly update tickets and coordinate changes on the fly, and with technicians able to access these changes and immediately inform customers of progressions, FSM has completely changed the way that managers, service workers, and customers all interact with each other.

 One of the most significant changes ushered in by the adoption of FSM technology has been in the relationship between the organization and the customer.
 FSM solutions allow employees at all levels of the company to engage with their customers in innovative ways, and it is reshaping how leaders think about the customer experience.

 When systems are automated and integrated, it means that any employee who has access can deliver the same information to customers on demand.
 When delays and setbacks occur, status updates can be instantly transmitted to the customer with revised expectations and alerts.
-If a technician is behind schedule due to another job running over or unexpected traffic, new ETAs can be communicated quickly thanks to vehicle GPS and other innovations.
+If a technician is behind schedule, due to another job running over or unexpected traffic, new ETAs can be communicated quickly thanks to vehicle GPS and other innovations.

 Managing your field service team is fraught with complications, and managers have traditionally had to juggle numerous balls in order to clear the path for their employees to service customers.
-Scheduling and dispatching efficiently (including figuring out which professionals are best suited to service a customer based on a combination of expertise, location, and availability), managing the flow of communication, and attempting to monitor the quality of the team’s work have usually required a significant amount of time and energy.
+Scheduling a dispatch and then dispatching efficiently (including figuring out which professionals are best suited to service a customer based on a combination of expertise, location, and availability), managing the flow of communication, and attempting to monitor the quality of the team’s work have usually required a significant amount of time and energy.
 Reaction time was often painfully slow.

 Thanks largely to the power of mobile, many of these processes can now be automated by incorporating FSM solutions.
 These tools can be used to enhance the productivity of both the managers and the technicians by incorporating algorithmically enhanced scheduling and providing access to real-time data from any device.
 Managers can also monitor the status of jobs much more easily through real-time analytics and live video feeds.